FormBee/FormBee-Docs/Formbee-docs/docs/self hosting/Github.md

 Our self-hosting docs are a work in progress, for now you can clone our [GitHub repo](https://github.com/formbee/formbee) and follow the instructions in the [README](https://github.com/formbee/formbee/blob/main/README.md).
+This will show you how to get FormBee up and running locally.